OfficeDev/office-js-docs-pr/docs/excel/custom-functions-data-types-concepts.md

 ## How custom functions handle data types

-Custom functions can recognize data types and take them as both input and output values.
-A custom function can generate a new data type or accept an existing data type as an input parameter.
+Custom functions can recognize data types and accept them as parameter values.
+A custom function can create a new data type for a return value.
 Custom functions use the same JSON schema for data types as the Excel JavaScript API, and this JSON schema is maintained as custom functions calculate and evaluate.

 > [!NOTE]
 > Custom functions do not support the full functionality of the enhanced error objects offered by data types.
 A custom function can accept a data types error object, but it may not be maintained throughout calculation.
 At this time, custom functions support the errors included in the [CustomFunctions.Error object](/custom-functions-errors.md).